Hescorlpioanl/Hescorlpioanl.github.io/_posts/summaries/2024-07-24-clean-code.md

 ### Interfaces and Implementations

 Here in the `Java` context, it's preferred to name your interface with its name without any encoding and encode the classes that implement it.
-For example, we have an interface called `AccountRepository` Here we have no encoding, For the classes that implement this interface we can use the `Impl` post-fix for their names such as `AccountRebosetoryImpl`.
+For example, we have an interface called `AccountRepository` Here we have no encoding, For the classes that implement this interface we can use the `Impl` post-fix for their names such as `AccountRepositoryImpl`.

 For the `C#` Guys they may prefer the `I` for the implementation so they will call it `IAccountRepository`.
 This is good too as long as we follow the community convention.